2 min read

 • The Right Reason.

-When we focus on these three variables, we don't waste time and energy on activities and decisions that aren't a right-fit.
+When we focus on these three variables, we don't waste time and energy on activities and decisions that don't fit.
 Learn more about Greg McKeown's work here.

 • The worst things that might happen